DaanExterkate/CEGM2003---BEAM2/README.md

 2. Timoshenko Beam.
 This second notebook simulates beam behaviour of the Timoshenko beam.
 Two problems are distinguished, explained in separate sections.
 Section 2.1 solves the so-called Timoshenko forward problem.
 In this problem a PINN is build predicting $\theta$ and w given boundary and initial conditions.
 Section 2.2 deals with the Timoshenko Inverse problem.
 In this problem a PINN is build predicting the force function g(x,t) alongside $\theta$ and w given observations of $\theta$ and w.

-To execute the code, clone or download the notebooks and run them, preverably on a GPU.
+To execute the code, clone or download the notebooks and run them.
+Expect a run time of tens of minutes or more on a regular GPU (from google colab).
 For more information about the benefits of PINN, see below.

 Enjoy reading.
 For information